thelabnyc/wagtail-spa-integration/README.md

 - Add the redirect API view in your urls.py as you would for any rest framework ViewSet `from wagtail_spa_integration.views import RedirectViewSet`
 - In settings.py add `PREVIEW_DRAFT_CODE = "anything"` to use the preview feature.

+## Draft Code Security

+The draft code is computed from a sha256 hash of the date + PREVIEW_DRAFT_CODE + the page ID.
+This results in a expiring unique code per page.
+However that code does not require authentication.
+This is helpful for sharing the draft with others and avoids problems with using session authentication over several domains.

+If your security use case cannot allow a reused code that is also sent as a query parameter and thus may be logged, you should not use the draft preview feature.
+It's made under the assumption that the data behind it is not very secretive.
+If you do require secrecy, you should extend the SPAExtendedPagesAPIEndpoint endpoint and implement your own authentication mechanism.
+If working across domains, this may require token or JWT authentication.

 ## Multiple wagtail sites

 Wagtail itself can support a base API url and multiple "sites" For example: